groupon/gofer/README.md

 npm install --save gofer
 ```

-A base class to develop specialized HTTP clients with.
+A base class for HTTP clients.
+Usable in node, browsers, and react-native.
-The general design is meant to enforce a certain level of consistency in how the clients are configured and instrumented.
+The design is meant to enforce a certain level of consistency in how the clients are configured and instrumented.

+Use in browsers might require a `fetch` polyfill.

 **[API docs](/API.md)** •
 **[Walkthrough](#walkthrough)**